Foster parenting is one of the most rewarding ways you can invest your life for the benefit of others.

 - Your preferences for the type of child you wish to receive is documented here

 - A final review by the Program Supervisor occurs.
 This involves an in-person meeting in your home to review last minute details and answer questions.

 - A certificate is issued – You are a Therapeutic Foster Parent!

 - You are ready to invite a child into your home!

-Once a child is placed in your home, WE will be there to support you.
+When a child is placed in your home, WE will be there to support you.
 Our Child Placement Workers make weekly visits to see the child and you.
-In addition, weekly phone calls occur with you to discuss any other issues that require attention.
+In addition, we call you each week to find out if we can be helpful.
 You have access to someone 24-hours per day.
-You receive ongoing training to assist in establishing connections to other foster parents, to help you stay on top of the latest trends in foster care, and to provide additional child-specific training related to the child you are caring for.
+You receive on-going training to assist in establishing connections to other foster parents, to help you stay on top of the latest trends in foster care, and we provide additional child-specific training related to the child in your care.